How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 Discounts

 To save money on hotels, car rentals, and activities, call ahead when reserving and find out about any special discounts available with AARP, AAA, veteran discounts, or student discounts.
+No matter how much money the trip costs, you’ll find ways to shave off some extra cost.
+A tight budget doesn’t mean you have to stay home.
+Avoid high season for the best price.

-Check out destination websites and look for coupons or call a destination’s Visitor’s Center to see if they have coupon books available.
+Check out destination websites and look for coupons, or call a destination’s Visitor’s Center to see if they have coupon books available.
 They often do.

-Stay Flexible
+Stay Flexible to Plan a Vacation

-Flexibility is critical to be able to switch your plans when it’s raining on beach day – always have a Plan B. Keep a couple of options in mind, in case it rains, and you still want to have a micro-vacation.
+Create a one or two-day itinerary for a cheap staycation.
+You won’t need to book flights or book an accommodation.
+Flexibility is critical to switch your plans when it’s raining on beach day – always have a Plan B. Keep a couple of options in mind if it rains, and you still want to have a micro-vacation.
 Substitute that bike ride on the River Walk for a tour of the State Capitol Building.
-Sometimes it doesn’t matter what you do, and it’s the change of pace that makes the difference.
+Sometimes, it doesn’t matter what you do, and the change of pace makes the difference.

 Dirty Fries at EnVie Restaurant in Lansing, Michigan